Debugging Zig executables and tests in VS Code

 }

-Where the preLaunchTask is the name of the build task you defined in tasks.json, and zig-out/bin/main is the path to the executable built by your Zig project.
+is the path to the executable built by your Zig project.

 Debugging Tests

-Zig comes with a custom format for defining test blocks inside source code files.
-These are built into a seperate binary when the zig test command is run, which we can use to debug these test blocks.
+blocks inside source code files.
+These are built into a seperate binary when the zig test

-First, we add a new task to .vscode/tasks.json:
+First, we add a new task to .vscode/tasks.json

 {